elwinar/adeptus/DESIGN.md

 A character sheet is stored in a file following a special format designed to be intuitive to read and write for humans.
 The file to use must be specified on the command line using the `sheet,s` command line option.

-The sheet itself consist in a header defining the character's name, origin, background, role and tarot, followed by a number of sessions, each session consisting in a headline containing a date, a label, and an experience point reward, followed by a list of upgrades to apply.
+The sheet itself consist in a header defining the character's name, universe, origin, background, role and tarot, followed by a block of characteristic rolls, and a number of sessions.
+Each session consists in a headline containing a date, a label, and an experience point reward, followed by a list of upgrades to apply.

+Each header line is mandatory.
+Origin, Background, Role and Tarot may propose choices between different skills, talents or other upgrades.
+Each choice made must be precised in parenthesis `()`, separated by comas `,`.

+The characteristic block must containt each characteristic defined in the universe.

+Any line beginning with either `#`, `;` or `//` will be ignored

-Each upgrade is composed of a mark, the upgrade definition and eventually a cost (surrounded by parenthesis).
-The upgrade definition is composer of the name of the upgrade, its type being inferred from its name, and eventually any additionnal information needed like the value change for a characteristic, or an eventual specialisation for a skill or talent.
+Each upgrade is composed of a mark, the upgrade definition and eventually a cost (surrounded by brackets `[]`).
+The upgrade definition is composed of the name of the upgrade, its type being inferred from its name, and eventually any additionnal information needed like the value change for a characteristic, or an eventual specialisation for a skill or talent.

 Example of sheet file:

 ```
+# Header block
 Name: Sephiam
+Universe: Fantasy
 Origin: Wood Elve
-Background: Outcast
+Background: Outcast (Jaded)
-Role: Warrior
+Role: Warrior (Weapon Proficiency: Sword, Iron Jaw)
-Tarot: Boon & Bane
+Tarot: Boon & Bane (WS +3, INT -3)

+# Characteristic block
+WS 	38
+BS 	33
+STR 	29
+AGI 	34
+TOU 	29
+INT 	33
+PER 	25
+WIL 	31
+FEL 	26

+# Session blocks
 2015/07/01 Creation [1500]
-	- WS +18
-	- BS +13
-	- STR +9
-	- AGI +14
-	- TOU +9
-	- INT +13
-	- PER +5
-	- WIL +11
-	- FEL +6
-	* Weapon Proficiency: Sword
 	* Weapon Proficiency: Bow
 	* Catfall
 	* BS +5
 	* AGI +5
 	* Combat master

-2015/07/01 First scenarii [750]
+2015/07/01 First scenario [750]
 	* Resistance: Disease
 	+ WIL +2 [100]
+	- Malignancy: Fear of the Damned
 ```

 ### Blanks